cweitkamp3/MMSpaces/README.md

 ```
 While we do not obtain a coupling between the measure networks considered, we note that we obtain a comparable value in a fraction of the time.

-We make a similar observation for the Second Lower Bound (SLB).
+We make a similar observation for the Second Lower Bound (SLB) in this setting.
 ```julia
 slb(C1, C2; cuda = false)
 slb(C1, C2; cuda = true)